kelvinz/code-notes/ai/prompt-lord/complex-prompt/complex-travel.md

 - Pricing trends throughout the year
 - Any specific challenges or advantages for travelers during different times of the year
 - Make sure your scores are fair and realistic, based on the factors mentioned above
+- Don't be lazy, give a comprehensive analysis of the whole year

 Output Formatting
 Output your answer in the JSON that is valid and can be parsed.